paulhibbitts/otessa-2024/pages/introduction-to-docsify-this.md

 ```

+Docsify-This uses URL parameters to specify what and how content is displayed.
+For example, the URL parameter **basePath** sets the path containing the Markdown file to display and **homepage** sets the name of the Markdown file to display.

 ## Custom Styling
 You can further modify the appearance of web pages by using the provided CSS classes or even your own custom CSS classes directly in a Markdown file, increasing flexibility and control of pages.